+While glass cutting originated in Germany, it didn't take long for the art form to reach the United States.
 The 1876 Centennial Exposition in Philadelphia marked the beginning of a new era in American decorative arts history.
 Our country had proven it was strong enough to face the challenges of a fledgling nation and after 100 years, was just beginning to form its own identity.
 A major attraction at the Exposition was an exhibit that featured the best of what had come to be known as American rich-cut glass.
 Never before had the public seen such extraordinary wares created by American craftsmen.
 From this moment, the bar had been raised, as artisans around the globe realized that the United States had proven, once again, that it had what it took to forever change the world’s perception of its fortitude, this time in the arena of the decorative arts.

-Prior to this, the most revered cut glass makers were in Europe, including masters of colored glass and later pioneers of art glass like Rene Lalique, where artisans built upon a tradition that was already over 3,000 years old.
+Prior to this, the most revered cut glassmakers were in Europe, including masters of colored glass and later pioneers of art glass like Rene Lalique, where artisans built upon a tradition that was already over 3,000 years old.
 In the 18th century, many people saw an opportunity for a new life and, with any luck, a chance to make their own fortunes by emigrating to the United States and bringing their trade with them.
-In 1771, German-born Henry William Stiegel founded one of American’s first and finest cut glass factories, the American Flint Glass Manufactory in Manheim, Pennsylvania and began producing the first examples of American brilliant cut glass.
+In 1771, German-born Henry William Stiegel founded one of America's first and finest cut glass factories, the American Flint Glass Manufactory in Manheim, Pennsylvania and began producing the first examples of American brilliant cut glass.

-These early works varied little from pieces created abroad since many of the craftsmen employed the same techniques from their homeland.
+These early works varied little from pieces created abroad since many of the craftsmen employed the same crystal pattern techniques from their homeland.
 However, several changes were on the horizon that would impact the industry.
 The use of natural gas instead of coal-fired furnaces allowed for a cleaner, more controlled heating of the raw, molten glass and the invention of electricity made it possible to create new equipment that replaced cumbersome, steam-driven cutting and polishing instruments.
-The addition of high-quality silica and lead to the glass formula (also known as lead crystal) made for a stronger, heavier and more brilliant medium that could withstand the most intricate glass cutting techniques and reflect an immense amount of light…hence giving this glass the brilliance that made it so prized.
+The addition of high-quality silica and lead to the glass formula (also known as lead crystal) made for a stronger, heavier and more brilliant medium that could withstand the most intricate glass cutting techniques and reflect an immense amount of light…hence giving this elegant glass piece the brilliance that made it so prized.

 Since every piece of brilliant cut glass was formed by hand, the process had always been very expensive, making cut glass accessible only to the most affluent.
 Cut glass soon became a symbol of elegance and wealth and spawned intense creativity and competition in the industry to create the best.